KiiChain/Kii-RWA-Protocol/contracts-review.md

 - Holds token address <> topic association
 - Claims are a topic + active bool
 - ClaimRegistryManager can change topics
-- Something feels off, I didn't find out how to link a claim with an user
   - `I didn't quite get this`

 # CW20 base